Smith Business Leadership Fellows

 BMGT262L: The Enterprising Leader | 3 Credits

 This course is designed to help develop your leadership skills so you can identify your personal and professional purpose with an entrepreneurial mindset, and create strategies that will help you develop your abilities and achieve your aspirations by collaborating within teams and organizations.
-A “Scholarship-to-Practice” course designation is being sought for this course because it applies insights from recent scholarship in entrepreneurship, leadership and strategic management.
+The course applies insights from recent scholarship in entrepreneurship, leadership and strategic management and provides students the opportunity to collaborate in teams to solve a problem they find meaningful and pitch their solution to industry.

 This course fulfills a Scholarship in Practice and Big Questions General Education requirement.